 With RoMeincraft, you get to play the popular computer game Minecraft while learning about the ancient Romans.
-RoMeincraft, the project of the VALUE Foundation (Videogames and Archaeology at Leiden University), is at the interface between knowledge about the past and computer games.
+RoMeincraft, the project of the VALUE Foundation founded by (at the time) archaeologists from Leiden University, is at the interface between knowledge about the past and computer games.

 This is an article in a series on partnerships and societal impact.